ManuGeorge96/Wordpress_with_remote_DB_ansible/README.md

 ## About

 An Ansible playbook to build a Wordpress site with its database on a remote server.
-You can also build a http only server or a mysql only server with this playbook.
+You can also build a http only server or a mysql only server with this playbook.( for AWS EC2 instances )

 ## Prerequisites